tprasadtp/protonvpn-docker/README.md

     > If running as non-root user(default), ensure unit's user has access to the key file.
 Using `SupplementaryGroup=systemd-network` and giving `systemd-network` group read access to key file.

-- For non sensitive settings, you can use environment files(`.env`) in `/etc/protonwire/` They are loaded automatically be the default unit.
+- For non sensitive settings, use environment files(`.env`) in `/etc/protonwire/` They are loaded automatically be the default unit.
     ```bash
     # /etc/protonwire/settings.env
     PROTONVPN_SERVER="nl-free-127.protonvpn.net"
     ```

-- If you installed or modified unit files, You must reload systemd via
+- Reload systemd
     ```bash
     sudo systemctl daemon-reload
     ```
-- You can enable VPN service via
+- Enable protonwire service via
     ```bash
     sudo systemctl enable protonwire
     ```
-- You can start VPN service via
+- Start protonwire service via
     ```bash
     sudo systemctl start protonwire
     ```
-- You can stop VPN service via
+-  Stop VPN service via
     > **Warning**
     >
     > Units bound to protonwire unit will also be stopped.